-The Amos A. Lawrence Papers contain 51 boxes of loose papers, 10 boxes of bound volumes, and 4 loose volumes.
-The loose papers were at one time bound into volumes but have since been disbound, with the page numeration remaining on the tops of many of the documents.
+The Amos A. Lawrence papers contain 44 boxes, 1 cased volume, and 1 oversize box.
+The loose papers were at one time bound into volumes, but have since been disbound, with the page numeration remaining on the tops of many of the documents.

 Gift of Mrs. Frederic Cunningham in 1927.